Relationship between preexponent and distribution over activation barrier energies for enzymatic reactions: Introduction

-In that regard we stress that the idea about the importance of nonhomogeneity of protein solution for all aspects concerning viscosity dependent effects was introduced earlier in the papers \cite{Bar95}, \cite{Lav99}, \cite{Lav06}.
-In these papers a useful notion of local microscopic viscosity was shown to provide quantitative description of experimental data on translational and rotational diffusion of proteins.
-At this approach the role of hydrodynamic interactions is highlighted.
-Making use of the notion of hydrodynamic radius the authors of \cite{Lav99}, \cite{Lav06} succeeded in taking into account not only the molecular weight of cosolvent molecules but also their shape and size and obtained quantitative description of translational and rotational protein dynamics in the presence of polymeric cosolvent.
-However taking into account the nonhomogeneity of the bulk solution is not sufficient for interpretation of experimental data on solvent viscosity dependence for enzymatic and protein reactions because for the latter the protein structural fluctuations are of utmost importance \cite{Lav99}.
-The analysis similar to that performed for rotational diffusion is not possible in this case because the size of that part of the protein responsible for the fluctuating motion is not known \cite{Lav99}.
-For enzymatic and protein reactions only experimental data for the dependence of fractional exponents on cosolvent molecular weight are available \cite{Yed95}.
+In this connection we stress that the idea about the importance of nonhomogeneity of protein solution for all aspects concerning the viscosity dependent effects was introduced earlier in the papers \cite{Bar95}, \cite{Lav99}, \cite{Lav06}.
+In these papers a useful notion of local microscopic viscosity was shown to provide quantitative description of the experimental data on translational and rotational diffusion of proteins.
+On this approach the role of hydrodynamic interactions is highlighted.
+Making use of the notion of hydrodynamic radius the authors of \cite{Lav99}, \cite{Lav06} succeeded in taking into account not only the molecular weight of cosolvent molecules but also their shape and size.
+In particular they obtained quantitative description of translational and rotational protein dynamics in the presence of polymeric cosolvent.
+However taking into account the nonhomogeneity of the bulk solution is not sufficient for interpretation of the experimental data on solvent viscosity dependence for enzymatic and protein reactions.
+For the latter the protein structural fluctuations are of utmost importance \cite{Lav99}.
+In this case the analysis similar to that performed for the rotational diffusion is not possible in this case because the size of that part of the protein responsible for the fluctuating motion is not known \cite{Lav99}.
+For enzymatic and protein reactions only the experimental data for the dependence of fractional exponents on cosolvent molecular weight are available \cite{Yed95}.